thomaskeggin/gen3sis_sandbox/readme.md

 It’s up to the user to wrangle whatever data they need for their project into a gen3sis-friendly format.
-I find it more transparent to do this manually.
-But, it is possible to use the `create_input_landscape()` function to both convert a list of named rasters into a landscape object and to calculate the distance matrices.
+I find it more transparent to do this manually using the gdistance package Etten (2017).
+But, it is possible to use the `create_input_landscape()` function to convert a list of named rasters into both the landscape object and distance matrices.

-#### Landscape Object

-Here, we are using a subset of the seascapes from Keggin et al. (2023) focussing on the Caribbean.
-In this case, our environment consists of **sea surface temperature (SST)** and **depth** estimates every 177 ka from ~ 8 mya until the present at a 1 degree resolution.
+This process can be complex, so here we are using pre-compiled inputs from Keggin et al. (2023), but subset to the Caribbean.

+Our environment consists of **sea surface temperature (SST)** and **depth** estimates every 177 ka from ~ 8 mya until the present at a 1 degree resolution.
 This gives us 48 time steps.
-These are stored in a list of two data frames: with xy columns for the coordinates, and 48 columns containing the SST and depth values for each time step.
+These are stored in the landscapes.rds object, which is a list of two data frames.
+Each data frame consists of xy columns for the coordinates, and 48 columns containing the SST and depth values for each time step.

+To allow species to disperse across the landscape (seascape here), we also have a distance matrix for each time step which defines the geographical distance between every pair of marine cells.

+Let’s have a look these objects.

+### Landscape Object

 ``` r
 landscapes <-